lanikai/alohacam/README.md

 Excellent – we can't wait to hear it!
 Send us a note at aloha@lanikailabs.com!

 # Help!
 I can't get this to work!
-Shoot us an email at aloha@lanikailabs.com, and we'll help you out!
+Here's a step-by-step [guide](/GUIDE.md) to walk you through the setup process.
+If you're still running into issues, shoot us an email at aloha@lanikailabs.com!

 # What else do I need to know?
 We know no one reads these, but just in case...